-At the genus level, Venn analysis between WE and WG revealed that Amaricoccus, Micrococcales, Flavobacteriaceae, Paracoccus were the dominant genera bacteria, while the Acinetobacter, Demequina, Rheinheimera were the dominant genera bacteria between YE and YG.
-This indicated that the common core flora between greenhouse mode and factory mode varied significantly.
+At the genus level, Venn analysis between WE and WG revealed that Amaricoccus, Micrococcales, Flavobacteriaceae, Paracoccus were the dominant genera bacteria, while Acinetobacter, Demequina, Rheinheimera were the dominant genera bacteria between YE and YG.
+This indicated that the core flora between greenhouse mode and aquaponic mode was significantly different.
 The genera of Amaricoccus (Figure 5b), Paracoccus (Figure 5d), and Tessaracoccus, among other genera, were the common genera bacteria between WE and WG, significantly higher than those between YE and YG.
-The genera Amaricoccus and Paracoccus are typical aerobic denitrifying bacteria that have the ability to decompose a broad range of organic compounds and transform nitrate to N2 [26].
-This result indicated that the water containing sediment in the greenhouse pond had been transformed into activated sludge with the use of glucose and adequate aeration.
-OTU361 and the genus Demequina were both classified as Actinobacteria, with OTU361 being significantly more abundant in the WG group, and Demequina being significantly more abundant in the YG group.
-This class of bacteria has been linked to antagonistic activity against pathogenic Vibrio [27], suggesting that the two organisms have distinct characteristics between the two aquaculture modes.
-Acinetobacter, a significant contributor to the hydroponics system, is capable of enhancing plant biomass and eliminating nutrients [28].
-Acinetobacter is mostly found in the rhizosphere of plants and is observed to have a higher abundance when the levels of dissolved nutrients in the water are high [29].
-In this study, Acinetobacter was found to be the most abundant genus among the common genera shared between YE and YG, constituting 27.45%, while Rhizobia was the second most abundant, making up 3.81% (Figure 3H).
-This finding is consistent with previous studies on the microbiota of hydroponic systems.
-However, It was believed that the genus Acinetobacter had the potential to cause red leg disease of L. vannamei in shrimp [30].
-We believe Acinetobacter, as a crucial bacterium in the factory system, has a twofold effect, considering the fact that a kilogram of prawns per day in the factory mode.
+The genera Amaricoccus and Paracoccus are typical aerobic denitrifying bacteria that have the ability to decompose a broad range of organic compounds and transform nitrate to N2 [31].
+This suggested that the water containing sediment in the greenhouse pond had been transformed into activated sludge with the use of glucose and adequate aeration.
+In addition, OTU361 and the genus Demequina were both classified as Actinobacteria, with OTU361 being significantly more abundant in the WG group, and Demequina being significantly more abundant in the YG group.
+This class of bacteria has been associated with antagonistic activity against pathogenic Vibrio [32], suggesting that the two organisms have distinct characteristics between the two aquaculture modes.
+Acinetobacter, a significant contributor to hydroponics, has been observed to increase plant biomass and eliminate nutrients [33].
+It is commonly found in the rhizosphere of plants and is known to have a higher abundance when the levels of dissolved nutrients in the water are high [34].
+In this study, Acinetobacter was found to be the most abundant genus among the common genera shared between YE and YG, accounting for 27.45%, while Rhizobia was the second most abundant, making up 3.81% (Figure 3H).
+This result is in agreement with previous studies on the microbiota of hydroponic systems.
+However, It has suggested that the genus Acinetobacter may be responsible for red leg disease in L. vannamei in shrimp [35].
+We believe Acinetobacter, as a key bacterium in the aquaponic system, has a twofold effect, considering the fact that a kilogram of prawns per day in the aquaponic mode.

-The YG group was found to contain higher abundances of Acinetobacter (Figure 5c) and Photobacterium (Figure 5g) than the WG group.
+The YG group was observed to have a higher abundance of Acinetobacter (Figure 5c) and Photobacterium (Figure 5g) than the WG group.
 These genera are known to be opportunistic pathogens.
-Photobacterium species are commonly found in marine environments and have been linked to the pathogenesis of aquatic organisms, such as shrimp and fish [31-32].
-Additionally, the presence of Rhizobium, a symbiotic bacterium typically found in plant roots [33], in the YG group suggests that the shrimp intestinal microbiota interacted with bacteria from plant roots.
+Photobacterium species are commonly found in marine environments and have been linked to the pathogenesis of aquatic organisms, such as shrimp and fish [36-37].
+Additionally, the presence of Rhizobium, a symbiotic bacterium typically found in plant roots [38], in the YG group suggests that the shrimp intestinal microbiota interacted with bacteria from plant roots.